Home | Volume 48 | Article number 64

 Study design and period: a case-control study was performed at Muhimbili National Hospital (MNH) from 2nd April to 27th December 2019.
 Cases of burst abdomen following caesarean delivery at MNH from January 2014 to December 2018 were identified.
 Characteristics of interest of each identified case were compared to those of three controls, which consisted of caesarean deliveries either 24 hours before or after caesarean deliveries of cases; and thereafter, discharged without signs of burst abdomen.

 Study settings: Muhimbili National Hospital is a tertiary referral health facility serving the city of Dar es Salaam and neighbouring regions including Lindi, Mtwara, Pwani, Zanzibar and Morogoro.
 As a teaching university hospital, MNH also serves as a medical training facility for numerous universities in Tanzania.
 Like other public health facilities, the cost of maternity service at MNH has user-fee exemption and cost-sharing modalities [22,23] for clients who were referred from public hospitals.
-Self-referred clients and referrals from private health facilities are received as private clients under intramural private practice management (IPPM) either as health-insured or clients that pay services in cash.
+Self-referred clients and referrals from private health facilities are received as private clients under intramural private practice management (IPPM) either as health-insured or clients who pay services in cash.
 Maternity services for public and private clients are comparable, except that private clients have the privilege of choosing specialist services and receiving more comfortable in-patient accommodation in dedicated private wards.

 Obstetric and newborn care at MNH takes place in two maternity buildings.
 Maternity one building is mostly for antenatal and postnatal in-patient service for cost-sharing and user fee-exempted clients.
 Other functions in the maternity one building include sonographic imaging services, pharmacy services, and in-patient registration and cashier counters for the two maternity buildings.
 Maternity two building consists of a reproductive and child health (RCH) clinic, in-patient wards for antenatal and postnatal mothers under IPPM and nursing mothers performing Kangaroo Mother Care.
 The operating theatre building is near maternity buildings.
 There are four operating rooms capable of accommodating major and minor surgeries under local, regional and general anaesthesia.
 Routinely two out of four operating rooms were designated for obstetric procedures that were mostly CSs.
 There are two working shifts for nurses and other clinical support staff.
 For doctors, one consultant, one specialist and two registrars or residents are on call for 24 hours.